Hokianga nui a Kupe

 The rivers and tributaries of Hokianga suffer pollution from runoff resulting from forestry, agricultural and residential land use.
 This compromises the health of the harbour and limits the traditional gathering of kaimoana (sea food) for tangata whenua (local Māori) and others.

-Hokianga is a community of approximately 6,350 people (Hokianga practice register 30 June 2015).
-Māori make up 73% of the general population and 86% of the population under 25 years.
+Hokianga is a community of 6,520 people (Hokianga practice register 30 June 2017).
+Māori represent 74% of the population and 88% of the population under 25 years.